Digital Twins for Hydropower

 Alder Dam on the Nisqually River

 The Alder Dam was completed in 1945.
-It rises 330 ft above bedrock, stretching 1,600 feet.
-The two 25,000-kilowatt turbine generators in its powerhouse produce clean renewable hydroelectric energy to serve approximately 18,000 homes per year.
+It rises 330 feet above bedrock, stretching 1,600 feet across.
+The two 25,000-kilowatt turbine generators in its powerhouse produce clean, renewable hydroelectric energy to serve approximately 18,000 homes per year.

-The DT project led by PNNL and ORNL worked with Tacoma Power to collect data about water levels, flow rates, and other important parameters to train a DT, which was then trained, modeled, and validated against real data.
+Leading the DT project, PNNL and ORNL worked with Tacoma Power to collect data on water levels, flow rates, and other important parameters to train a DT, which was then trained, modeled, and validated against real data.

-The goal of this project is for operators to monitor the performance of the facility and identify any deviations from the optimal operating conditions.
+The goal of this project was for operators to monitor the performance of the facility and identify any deviations from the optimal operating conditions.
 DTs are capable of simulating events and conditions, predicting maintenance and repairs, and reviewing outcomes using the DT dashboard.
+In 2025, a DT was successfully created to mimic the operations of one of the generating units that consists of a Francis turbine for the Alder Dam.

 View and download the Digital Twins flyer.